security-notes/infobyte-faraday-wiki/APIs.md

+Faraday has 2 API servers:
-Faraday has an **RPC API Server** by default running on 127.0.0.1:9876 and a **RESTful API Server** by default running on 127.0.0.1:9977.
+- An **RPC API Server** by default running on 127.0.0.1:9876
+- and a **RESTful API Server** by default running on 127.0.0.1:9977.

 ## Configuration

+You can configure both ports and the IP address binded to them.
+As you will see, right now the only way to configure the RESTful server is by hand (information below).
+This will be changed in the future.

-You can configure both ports and the IP address binded to them via the CLI.
-Part of the current help shows us how to do it:
+Via the CLI, part of the current help shows us how to do it:
 ```
   -n HOST, --hostname HOST
                         The hostname where both server APIs will listen (XMLRPC and RESTful).
                         Default = localhost
-  -px PORT_XMLRPC, --port-xmlrpc PORT_XMLRPC
+  -p PORT, --port PORT
                         Sets the port where the api XMLRPCServer will listen.
                         Default = 9876
-  -pr PORT_REST, --port-rest PORT_REST
-                        Sets the port where the api RESTful server will listen.
-                        Default = 9977
 ```

 So if you want to make your custom configuration, you can specify new ports and bind faraday on broadcast for example:

 ```
-./faraday.py --hostname 0.0.0.0 --port-xmlrpc 9999 --port-restful 10000
+./faraday.py --hostname 0.0.0.0 --port 9999
 ```
 There's also a shorter alias for each command flag:
 ```
-./faraday.py -n 192.168.20.32 -px 9999 -pr 10000
+./faraday.py -n 192.168.20.32 -p 9999
 ```

 ## Manual configuration (persistent)